-Treat yourself … this easy, homemade Watermelon Lemonade is the ultimate summer drink, and it takes minutes to make!
+Treat yourself ... this easy, homemade Watermelon Lemonade is the ultimate summer drink!
+You are going to love the amazing flavor, and the fact that it only takes minutes to make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.